hashesDAO/docs/permutations.md

 Approximately 50 ETH was allocated to incentivise developers and builders who could finish the Permuations that had already been initiated, as well as to further develop the Hashes DAO website and resources.
 The Permutation was highly successful, with core proposals of both Permuation three and four being completed as a result.
 Furthermore, Permutation five also funded the development of the Hashes DAO NFT [creation user interface](https://thehashes.xyz/collections/new), along with the DAO documentation you're reading right now!

 Further detail regarding Permutation five can be found in this retrospective [article](https://medium.com/@sydneyjason/permutation-5-the-build-e6f420102d09) by Sydney Jason.
+Finally, technical google documentation on the permutation may also be found [here](https://docs.google.com/document/d/17co-LIuL-DD-EDvwB_OKyjEuD3xomzEmovuG5pBfDYE/edit#) and [here](https://docs.google.com/document/d/146zPI1nBL89Ter01gKzLUvWUrS79zq_cUKw6ppEnIp8/edit#heading=h.inwldfy5ojrt).

 ### 6. Photography Grant